giampaolo/confix/docs/index.rst

     *validator* is a function which is called for validation; evaluation fails if it returns ``False`` or raise :class:`ValidationError`.

+**Validators:**

+Validators are simple utility functions which can be used with :func:`confix.schema()` s.

+.. function:: istrue(value)

+    Assert value evaluates to ``True``.

+.. function:: isin(value, seq)

+    Assert value is in a sequence.

+.. function:: isnotin(value, seq)

+    Assert value is not in a sequence.

+.. function:: isemail(value)

+    Assert value is a valid email.

 Usage by examples
 =================